 The implementation was too much too fast.
 It is clear that the Government of Ontario must take further action to mitigate the unintended consequences of Bill 148.

-We will continue to call on government to provide offsets in the upcoming budget that will help employers manage this drastic increase in labour costs.
+We will continue to call on government to provide offsets in the upcoming budget that will help employers manage this increase in labour costs.
 We must ensure that we are doing all we can so that Ontario remains competitive.

 Let’s lower the rhetoric, on all sides, and ensure that we are collectively helping to shape an inclusive and shared prosperity here in Ontario.